plenoptic-org/plenoptic/docs/user_guide/intermediate_synthesis/how_to_penalty.md

 :::{admonition} Multi-stage synthesis
 :class: dropdown note

 In the examples in this notebook, we will always call {func}`~plenoptic.Metamer.synthesize` once, simultaneously optimizing for the metamer loss and our custom penalty.
-For more complex penalty functions, however, we have generally found better performance by first calling {func}`~plenoptic.Metamer.synthesize` without the custom penalty and then using the resulting un-penalized metamer to initialize a second synthesis procedure, like so:
+For more complex penalty functions, however, we have often found better performance by breaking up the synthesis into multiple stages.
+That is, first call {func}`~plenoptic.Metamer.synthesize` without the custom penalty and then using the resulting un-penalized metamer to initialize a second synthesis procedure, like so:

 ```python
 met = po.Metamer(img, model)